Plan to Invest in Costa Rica?

 - Enforcement | Office of the United States Trade Representative

 - Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 United States citizens are invited to inform the Embassy when they find themselves involved in such disputes.
 Embassy personnel cannot be expected to take an active role in any dispute but may play a valuable role in monitoring the case as it progresses.
 Both the American Citizen Services (ACS) consular group and the Economic Section will attend these cases:

 - Kevin Ludeke, Economic Specialist :email@example.com 2519-2261

 The orientation towards local solutions to local investment disputes is reinforced in Chapter 10 of the Central American Free Trade Agreement (DR-CAFTA).
-In the event that the US investor believes that the Costa Rican government is at fault through action or inaction, Chapter 10 provides the mechanism by which the investor may take the Government of Costa Rica to binding international arbitration of the case under the auspices of the World Bank’s International Centre for Investment Disputes (ICSID).
-As of May 2012, no such arbitration cases against Costa Rica have been advanced under the CAFTA-DR framework.
+In the event that the US investor believes that the Costa Rican government is at fault through action or inaction, Chapter 10 provides the mechanism by which the investor may take the Government of Costa Rica to binding international arbitration of the case under the auspices of the World Bank’s International Centre for Investment Disputes (ICSID) or the United Nations Commission on International Trade Law (UNCITRAL).
+As of June 2013, one such arbitration case against Costa Rica has been advanced under the CAFTA-DR framework.